Bellevue Hospital: Founding

-By 1787, Columbia University College of Physicians and Surgeons had assigned faculty and medical students to Bellevue.
+As early as 1787, the Almshouse Hospital p, Bellevue's predecessor, was being used for medical teaching.
 Columbia faculty and students would remain at Bellevue for the next 181 years, until the restructuring of the academic affiliations of Bellevue Hospital in 1968.
-New York University faculty began to conduct clinical instruction at the hospital in 1819.
+Clinical instruction by New York university at Bellevue Hospital began in 1847.
 In 1849, an amphitheater for clinical teaching and surgery opened.
-In 1861, the Bellevue Hospital Medical College, the first medical college in New York with connections to a hospital, was founded.
+In 1861, Bellevue Hospital Medical College was established, the first medical college in New York with a direct link to a hospital.

 By 1873, the nation's first nursing school based on Florence Nightingale's principles opened at Bellevue, followed by the nation's first children's clinic in 1874 and the nation's first emergency pavilion in 1876; a pavilion for the insane, an approach considered revolutionary at the time, was erected within hospital grounds in 1879.
 For that reason, the name Bellevue is sometimes used as a metonym for psychiatric hospitals.
 Mark Harris in New York called it "the Chelsea Hotel of the mad".

-Bellevue initiated a residency training program in 1883 that is still the model for surgical training worldwide.
-The Carnegie Laboratory, the nation's first pathology and bacteriology laboratory, was founded there a year later, followed by the nation's first men's nursing school in 1888.
+Bellevue initiated a residency training program in 1883.
+The Carnegie Laboratory, the nation's first pathology and bacteriology laboratory, was founded there a year later,followed by the nation's first men's nursing school in 1888.
 By 1892, Bellevue established a dedicated unit for alcoholics.